daattali/beautiful-jekyll/capstone/about.md

 - Setting up and/or maintaining a database.
     - This type of project does not focus on drawing useful information from data.
-- A pre-specified approach, such as applying a particular machine learning algorithm to a particular data set
+- A pre-specified approach, such as applying a particular machine learning algorithm to a particular data set.
     - This type of project is too narrow, not open-ended, and has only one or a few solutions.
 We expect our students to creatively come up with their own data science approaches to address the capstone partner's over-arching question/problem (potentially with advice from the capstone partner on data science approaches).
 - Data cleaning.
     - Although we expect some data wrangling to be involved in the project, we ask that you provide data that is mostly clean and "ready-to-go".
 If you need help with this, [ASDa](https://asda.stat.ubc.ca/) from the UBC Department of Statistics might be able to help for a fee.